carlpiehl/WebAppProg/README.md

 Why you are getting a 500 error:
 --------------------------------
 Change the port.
-AccountDAO.java, loginDao.java.
+AccountDAO.java, loginDao.java, products.jsp